 Jump to:

-What is Japanese rice
+What is Japanese rice?

 Types of rice

-It's also important to choose newly harvested or freshly milled rice.
+It is also important to choose newly harvested or freshly milled rice.
 As time passes after milling, the distinct smell of rice gradually becomes stronger.

 Procedure for cooking

+Rice becomes edible through the process of cooking.
 The cooking method for Japanese rice mainly consists of the following steps:

-Step 1: Rinse the rice.
+Step 1: Rinse the rice

-Step 2: Soak the rice in water.
+Step 2: Soak the rice

-Step 3: Cook the rice.
+Step 3: Cook the rice

 Ingredients

-- 5.3 oz.
-(150g) or ¾ cup (180ml) Japanese short-grain rice
+- ¾ cup Japanese short-grain rice (1 rice cooker cup for 2 servings)

-- ⅚ cup (200ml) water
+- ⅚ cup water

 Step 2